jordanmor/twitter-gifs/README.md

   - Three APIs were used for this project
     - Twitter, Giphy and Wordnik
   - Custom CSS was written to further style the default Bootstrap style
-  - HTML5 validation was used on the following fields:
+  - HTML5 validation (used required and min length to block form submission   if form inputs left empty) was used on the following fields:
     - textarea used for posting a tweet with a GIF
     - search input
   - Unit tests were written using Mocha and Chai